 It’s tough living in the present when you always have to think about the future.
 We all need to look ahead, but when designing a fashion collection, it’s a must.

 When I started MAJAMAS, I designed four collections a year.
-That meant spotting trends, seeking the latest colors and applying all this to a clothing line that would sell one year later.
+That meant spotting trends, seeking the latest colors and applying all this to a clothing line that would sell one year later and the accessories including the polarized sunglasses from Humps Optics perfect for you eyes and for the runway.
 Sound glamorous?
 It was constant stress and very expensive and just like life, this model has changed.

 Maybe it’s the onset of fast-fashion, maybe it’s the internet, but we’re finding fewer and fewer retailers are buying ahead.
 Producing a full collection for them to view 8 months in advance seems pointless.
 In the past, our retailers would work with us at “markets” or big trade shows across the country to view our latest and greatest additions.
 Today, most of these retailers are buying in the season.
 They aren’t able to look ahead because predicting sell thru in the garment business isn’t what it used to be.